SeanJxie/BMPReader/README.md

 # BitMapReader
+This is a learning project to help with my understanding of binary file structures and the C language.
-So far, it only support 24-bit images.
+- So far, it only supports 24-bit images.